fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 On client side, we get **Fetch-on-Render** by default, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
 We can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and essentially get **Render-as-You-Fetch**.

-Finally, on client side, it's possible to move all page queries to the page component and render the page content only when all data arrives.
+Finally, on client side, we can move all page queries to the page component and render the page content only when all data arrives.
 This way, the page content will effectively use the **Fetch-Then-Render** method (though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**).
-Sure enough, you can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and delay the initial app render to get pure **Fetch-Then-Render**, if you feel creative.
+Sure enough, we can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and delay the initial app render to get pure **Fetch-Then-Render**, but it's not very useful.

 ## Show me the code!

-The following examples give a rough idea of what the fetching methods look like both on server and client sides (as of React 17).
+The following examples give a rough idea of what the fetching methods look like on both server and client sides (as of React 17).

 ### Fetch-on-Render